-The following information should be submitted for the 2024/25 MTREF:
+The following information should be submitted for the 2025/26 MTREF:

 - The budget documentation as set out in the MBRR Schedule A (Annexure C) read together with MFMA Circular No. 126 (Annexure B).
-The budget document must include the main Schedule A1 Tables (A1 A10);

-- The non-financial supporting tables (A10, SA9, SA11, SA12, SA13, SA22, SA23, SA24 etc. and any other information not contained in the financial data string) in the Schedule A1 must be submitted in the prescribed mSCOA data string (Schedule A1 Draft and Approved) in the format published with Version 6.8 of the A1 schedule;

-- The Council Resolution for the Tabled and Approved Budgets;
+The budget document must include the main Schedule A1 Tables (A1 A10); - The non-financial supporting tables (A10, SA9, SA11, SA12, SA13, SA22, SA23, SA24 etc. and any other information not contained in the financial data string) must be submitted in the prescribed mSCOA data string format published with Version 6.9 of the A1 schedule: - The Council Resolution for the Tabled and Approved Budgets;

 - The Signed Quality Certificate as prescribed in the MBRR for the Tabled and Adopted Budgets;

 - The draft and approved IDP;

 - The draft and approved SDBIP;

-- Signed Quality certificate as prescribed in the MBRR for the Tabled and Adopted Budgets;

-- A Budget locking certificate immediately at the start of the new municipal financial year on 01 July 2024:
+- A Budget locking certificate immediately at the start of the new municipal financial year on 01 July 2025;

 - Signed repayment arrangements entered into with Eskom and/or a Water Board;

 - The draft and approved Spatial Development Framework;

 - The draft and approved Long Term Financial Strategies;

 - The draft and approved Service standards;

 - The draft and approved Rates Billing List;

 - The draft and approved Tariff List;

-- The draft and approved Property Rates and Tariffs List;

 - The draft and approved Policies on:

 - Property Rates and Service charges

 - Borrowing

 - Budget Implementation and Management

 - Cash Management and Investment

 - Credit Control and Debt Collection

 - Funding and Reserves

 - Indigents

 - Long-term Financial Planning

 - Management and Disposal of Assets

-- Infrastructure Investment and Capital Projects - Supply Chain Management - The draft and approved mSCOA Road Map; - The draft and approved Fixed Asset Register; - A credible draft and approved Budget funding plan (where applicable); - The draft and approved Indigent Register; - The draft and approved General Valuation Roll (GVR) to the billing system; - A Schedule D specific for entities; and - The draft and approved Tariff Tool in Excel format.
+- Infrastructure Investment and Capital Projects

+- Supply Chain Management

+- The draft and approved mSCOA Road Map;

+- The draft and approved Fixed Asset Register;

+- A credible draft and approved Budget funding plan (where applicable);

+- The draft and approved Indigent Register;

+- The draft and approved General Valuation Roll (GVR) reconciliation;

+- A Schedule D specific for entities; and

+- The draft and approved Tariff Tool in Excel format.